sumithrb/docs-csm/troubleshooting/known_issues/unbound_airgap_forwarding.md

 **IMPORTANT:** This change will need to be reapplied if the `cray-dns-unbound` helm chart is re-installed.

-This will be resolved in CSM 1.3.1 and above.
+This is resolved in CSM 1.3.1 and above.